arbourd/concourse-slack-alert-resource/README.md

 - `message`: *Optional.* The status message at the top of the alert.
 Defaults to name of alert type, except for default which is nothing.
 - `color`: *Optional.* The color of the notification bar as a hexadecimal.
 Defaults to the icon color of the alert type.
 - `disable`: *Optional.* Disables the alert.
 Defaults to `false`.
+- `channel`: *Optional.* Channel where this message is posted.
+If unspecified it falls back to the `channel` setting of the resource.

 ## Examples